Sushidragon555/FH6_Tracker/README.md

 ## About

-> **TL;DR:** I got tired of manually tracking cars and guessing which credit farms were actually worth my time—so I coded a companion app to do the heavy lifting. *FH6 Tracker* automatically tracks your collection, logs your payouts live, and breaks down your driving telemetry so you can spend less time staring at spreadsheets and more time behind the wheel.
+> **TL;DR:** I got tired of manually tracking cars and guessing which credit farms were actually worth my timeso I coded a companion app to do the heavy lifting. *FH6 Tracker* automatically tracks your collection, logs your payouts live, and breaks down your driving telemetry so you can spend less time staring at spreadsheets and more time behind the wheel.

 ---

 ### Why I Built This
 Look, I love the *Forza Horizon* series, but the grind can get tedious fast.
 Whether you're trying to collect every single car in the game or just trying to figure out if that 30-minute race was actually worth the credit payout, doing it manually sucks.

-I built this project to solve my own headache—to make tracking my garage seamless, optimize my credit farming, and actually understand my driving inputs.
+I built this project to solve my own headacheto make tracking my garage seamless, optimize my credit farming, and actually understand my driving inputs.
 Over time, it turned into a full-blown tool that I knew other players could use to shave time off their laps and skip the repetitive grind.

 ---